kuzudev/kuzudev.github.io/articles/vit.md

----
-layout: post
-title: "Image to sequence"
-use_math: true
----

 Let’s recall that modern deep neural networks (DNNs) based on transformers operate on **sequences**.
 A sequence can represent:
 - text,